“God will SHIFT your mindset through your STRUGGLE to give you the SOLUTION you’ve been waiting for.”

-Jay is currently working on her Masters in Marriage and Family Therapy at the University of Southern California (USC).
-She created another chapter of the Black Actors Union at USC, and is now the President and Founder of the USC Black Actors Union.
-In addition, she is the Founder and first President of the USC Poetry Slam Team!
+Jay recently graduated with her Masters in Marriage and Family Therapy from the University of Southern California (USC).
+She created another chapter of the Black Actors Union at USC, and became the President and Founder of the USC Black Actors Union.
+She is also the Founder and first President of the USC Poetry Slam Team!
 Jay’s leaderships for the USC Poetry Slam Team won the “Best Performance Organization Award” at the University of Southern California.
-Jay is also the first graduate student Spirit Leader, a cheerleader for USC the focuses on crowd engagement and cheering at all USC athletic events.
+Jay is also the first graduate student Spirit Leader, a cheerleader for USC that focuses on crowd engagement and cheering at all USC athletic events.

 Professional Press Publication Links